Royal College of Defence Studies

-The Royal College of Defence Studies (RCDS) instructs the most promising senior officers of the British Armed Forces, His Majesty's Diplomatic Service and Civil Service in national defence and international security matters at the highest level, to prepare them for the top posts in their respective services.
+The Royal College of Defence Studies (RCDS) is an institute of higher education that instructs the most promising senior officers of the British Armed Forces, His Majesty's Diplomatic Service and Civil Service in national defence and international security matters at the highest level, to prepare them for the top posts in their respective services.
 It forms part of the Defence Academy of the United Kingdom, and is its most senior and prestigious component.
-In addition, there are many overseas attendees, from countries who are close allies of the United Kingdom.
+In addition, there are many overseas attendees from countries who are close allies of the United Kingdom.

+The college is based in London.
 It was known as the Imperial Defence College from its foundation in 1927 until 1970.

 History

-In 1922, a cabinet committee under Winston Churchill, then Secretary of State for the Colonies, recommended the formation of the College.
+Following discussion in the Committee of Imperial Defence in June 1920, a cabinet committee under Winston Churchill, then Secretary of State for the Colonies, met in March 1922 and recommended the formation of the College as "the beginnings of a common brain for the three Services".
 The college was founded in 1927 as the Imperial Defence College and was located at 9 Buckingham Gate until 1939.
-Its objective at that time was to instruct senior military officers the defence of the British Empire.
+Its objective at that time was to instruct senior military officers in the defence of the British Empire, "to look at the problem of war as whole and not merely from a land, or sea, or air point of view."
 In 1946, following the end of World War II, the college reopened at Seaford House, Belgrave Square and members of the United States Armed Forces started attending the course for the first time.

-It was renamed the Royal College of Defence Studies in 1970.
-In 2007 the Queen and Prince Philip visited the college.
+In 1970, the IDC was renamed the Royal College of Defence Studies and several royal visits followed.
+The Queen and Prince Philip visited the college in 2007 to mark its 80th anniversary.